 1. Heat Accelerates Evaporation

 Perfume is composed of essential oils and alcohol.
-Heat evaporates these products more quickly, causing your fragrance to last less time.
-For this reason, perfumes lasting all day in winter will have a short lifespan in summer in a matter of hours.Â
+Heat causes these ingredients to evaporate more quickly, making your fragrance last for a shorter time.
+For this reason, perfumes that last all day in winter may only last a few hours in summer.

 2. Sweat Can Wash Away Perfume